kammitama5/kammitama5.github.io/_posts/2017-5-10-Wednesday-May-10th.md

 This is going to be hairy, because I have all this random stuff going on.
 IO is around the corner, and right after that I have JPL Open House and then the next week, I have LambdaConf.
 So we shall see how it all goes.
+My issue is that I don't have VS on anything but my Desktop, and I'll be carrying around my laptop (so I can do the quiz and discussion board *whenever*, but the Lab and Assignment..dunno).
 I've never been late on an assignment, but with these two upcoming weeks, I may *just* see the day!